Daniela Schiller

-Daniela Schiller (born October 26, 1972 in Israel) is a neuroscientist who leads the Affective Neuroscience Lab at the Mount Sinai School of Medicine.
+Daniela Schiller (Hebrew: דניאלה שילר; born October 26, 1972, in Israel) is a neuroscientist who leads the Affective Neuroscience Lab at the Mount Sinai School of Medicine.
 She is best known for her work on memory reconsolidation, and on modification of emotional learning and memory.

 Early life and education

-Daniela Schiller was born in Rishon LeZion, Israel.
+Schiller was born in Rishon LeZion, Israel.
 She is the daughter of a Moroccan mother and a Ukrainian father.
 Schiller's father, Sigmund Schiller, is a survivor of the Holocaust.
 Schiller is the youngest of four children.
 She received a bachelor's degree in psychology and philosophy in 1996, and her doctorate in psychobiology from Tel Aviv University in 2004.
 She was awarded a Fulbright fellowship and worked with Elizabeth A. Phelps and Joseph E. LeDoux at New York University.
 Schiller plays drums and sings backing vocals for The Amygdaloids and Supersmall.